 - Special mention ought to go to Ponder Stibbons from the Discworld series, a literal wizard, and one of the few who know how to work with the Unseen University's literal Magical Computer, Hex.

-- Also Charles Stross' The Laundry Series, which includes a Palm Treo being turned into a petrification gun.
+- Charles Stross' The Laundry Files, which includes a Palm Treo being turned into a petrification gun.

 - Foaly the centaur from the Artemis Fowl series.

 - Artemis, as well.
 Even Foaly grudgingly admits the kid is good.

 - Ax was the Animorphs resident techno whiz, due to Andalite knowledge being highly advanced compared to our own.

 - 'Gadgets' Schwartz of the Heroes "R" Us group Able Team, (also nicknamed "The Wizard" on occasion by the other members of his Power Trio).

 - Considering the fact that Nanaki of the Tantei Team KZ Jiken Note series single-handedly turns the house he's cloistered in to run nearly completely in artificial intelligence (and an occasional driverless car), he falls into this.

 - AEGIS from Exhuman is a girl locked in a dark room for dozens of years with nothing but a blank computer.
 Within days of it coming back online, she's written custom drivers to get an abandoned industrial factory up and running and is churning out blueprints for her own spy network and personal robot army.
 All while giving romantic advice to her superpowered roommate.

 - Auugie on Covert Affairs is this.
 It's especially epic in his case because he's also blind.